 Donny(Affleck): The best part of my day is when I'm at Dunkin.
 Do you think that's sad?

 - A digital short starring host and native Bostonian Casey Affleck is a parody of Dunkin Donuts commercials featuring a stereotypical, working class New Englander.
+Several commenters from New England have admitted it's actually fairly accurate.

 Another customer: Yes, very.